Assiut Asyut, Egypt Travel Guide

 Hire choices for transportation in Assiut are generally limited, reflecting the city's focus on local public and private transport.
 Tourists rarely opt for self-driving due to the challenging road conditions.

-Driving occurs on the right side of the road.
+Driving occurs to the right of the road.
 Enforcement of traffic laws can be inconsistent.

 Be alert and cautious.

-Main roads generally are paved, but quality varies.
+Main roads generally are paved, but quality is not consistent.
 Side streets and city areas encounter congestion and poor maintenance.

 Expect varied conditions.